 The 'FILMMAKER' HDR Picture Mode doesn't have this issue, and it tracks the PQ EOTF almost perfectly regardless of the window size.
 There's a smooth roll-off near the TV's peak brightness, so highlights aren't clipped in most scenes, either.

 These measurements are in the 'FILMMAKER' HDR Picture Mode with Brightness, Contrast at max, with the Color Tone set to 'Warm2' and all other image processing disabled.

-These measurements are with the exact same settings as 'Movie' Mode, but in 'Game' Mode.
+These measurements are with the exact same settings as Filmmaker Mode, but in Game Mode.